-The 1st place award of $300 went to Ian Armstrong, a graduate student in Chemistry & Biochemistry.
+The 1st place award of $300 went to Ian Armstrong, a doctoral student in Chemistry & Biochemistry.
 His talk was on “Constructing new molecular ‘keys’ in the search of treatments for pervasive diseases.”
 His adviser is Dr. Steve Bergmeier.

 The 2nd place award of $200 went to Rebecca Totton, a graduate student in Psychology.
 Her talk was on “Not all bias is equal: Differing predictors of ant-transgender and anti-gay attitudes.”
 Her adviser is Dr. Kimberly Rios.